 From Dependence to Independence

-With AMD, the extent of vision loss varies from patient to patient.
+With glaucoma, the extent of vision loss varies from patient to patient.
 Each person’s rehabilitation depends on the amount of help needed.
 Here are some ways you can take charge of your vision and eye health:

 - Don’t be afraid to ask for assistance.

 - Be clear about your wants and needs